 A chart showing HLS speed for different input file sizes.
 Turbo mode increases throughput on larger file sizes.

-Benchmark 3 - Comparing MPEG-dash normal encoding vs. Turbo Mode
+Benchmark 3 - Comparing MPEG-DASH normal encoding vs. Turbo Mode

 For our final test, let's take a look at this Template: